 Geographically placed in East Asia, Seoul forms the Capital City of South Korea and the largest city in the country.
 Some analysts have in fact suggested that Seoul is the biggest city in the world.
 The South Korea capital city pride of several things that include breathtaking hiking opportunities in Mt.
 Bukhan.
 Seoul has also been described as the epicenter of culture.
-These factors and much more make Seoul undoubtedly one of the Best beautiful places in the world.
+These factors and much more make Seoul undoubtedly one of the best beautiful places in the world.

-Did you also know that the South Korean’s social life revolves around eating?
-Their dining culture is also one of the richest and most diverse that incorporates handful spicing, copious garlic and even raw meat.
+Did you also know that South Korean’s social life revolves around eating?
+Their dining culture is also one of the richest and most diverse that incorporates a handful of spicing, copious garlic and even raw meat.
 Do not, therefore, get surprised to find a city packed with restaurants.
-Instead, this is an advantage because you will need not to travel far to get that local dish you are craving for.
-In the streets of Seoul, one is also likely to notice tented vendor cars, locally referred to as pojangmancha, selling the Seoul’s local dishes.
+Instead, this is an advantage because you will need not travel far to get that local dish you are craving for.
+In the streets of Seoul, one is also likely to notice tented vendor cars, locally referred to as pojangmancha, selling Seoul’s local dishes.

 [Click here to Search for a hotel room in Seoul]